Having a mindful morning routine isn’t about ditching tech in favour of a bong-infused Zen hippie lifestyle.

 There’s some overlap, but a different perspective is always a good idea.

-If you’re wondering how to not look at your phone in the morning, this list, along with the infographic above, can help with that.
+If you’re wondering what to do in the morning instead of going on your phone, this list, along with the infographic above, can help with that.

 Engaging in a tech-free activity will distract you (in a good way) from the impulsive desire to check your phone for emails, updates, messages, etc.